-- Specifies that certain persons exempt from the motor carrier law shall not be construed to be relieved from complying with the continuing law and rules governing the uniform registration and permitting for transportation of hazardous materials and the duty to pay related fees. - Permits the Public Utilities Commission, at its discretion and in accordance with federal law, to waive compliance with the federal gas pipeline design requirement regulations that apply to operators of certain pipelines that transport gas produced by horizontal wells. - Specifies that the 1,125-foot-minimum setback (or in certain cases, the 750-footminimum-grandfathered setback), distance for a wind turbine be measured from the tip of the turbine's nearest blade at 90 degrees to the property line of the nearest adjacent property (rather than to the nearest, habitable, residential structure on adjacent property, as required in former law). - Specifies that amendments made to existing certificates after September 15, 2014, are subject to the measurement changes made by the act. - Specifies that measurement changes made by the act must not be interpreted to "limit or abridge any rights or remedies in equity or under the common law."
+- Specifies that certain persons exempt from the motor carrier law shall not be construed to be relieved from complying with the existing law and rules governing the uniform registration and permitting for transportation of hazardous materials and the duty to pay related fees. - Permits the Public Utilities Commission, at its discretion and in accordance with federal law, to waive compliance with the federal gas pipeline design requirement regulations that apply to operators of certain pipelines that transport gas produced by horizontal wells. - Specifies that the 1,125-foot-minimum setback distance for a wind turbine be measured from the tip of the turbine's nearest blade at 90 degrees to the property line of the nearest adjacent property (rather than to the nearest, habitable, residential structure on adjacent property, as required in current law). - Grandfathers in certification applications that have been found by the Chairperson of the Power Siting Board to be in compliance with application requirements before the bill's effective date.